2022 W Series Sporting & Technical Regulations

 - Racing Co-ordinator – David Lowe

-- Race Directors – Andy Holley, Peter Daly, Janette Tan (Reserve)
+- Race Directors – Andy Holley, Peter Daly (per assigned event)

-The regulations are published in English only.
-No other language versions are available.
-Pre-event information and bulletins that modify and/or supplement the Sporting Regulations and/or the Technical Regulations may be issued by the W Series Organising Committee and any such pre- event information and bulletins shall be binding on all Competitors.
+3.1 The Regulations are published in English only.
+Pre-event information and bulletins that modify and/or supplement the Regulations may be issued by the W Series Organising Committee and any such pre- event information and bulletins shall be binding on all Competitors.

-The Supplementary Regulations of the individual events issued in the form set out in Appendix 1 in relation to the series will be part of the rules.
+3.2 The Supplementary Regulations of the individual events issued in the form set out in Appendix 1 of The Code in relation to the series will be part of the rules.

 All competitors, drivers and personnel participating in the series shall undertake to observe all the provisions as supplemented or amended of the rules, the general prescriptions on circuit, the technical regulations, bulletins & clarifications issued during the season.

-All such pre-event information and bulletins shall be countersigned (i) for the technical bulletins by the Technical Delegate and the Chairman of the Stewards; (ii) for the sporting bulletins by the Race Director and the Chairman of the Stewards.
+3.3 All pre-Event information and bulletins shall be countersigned (i) for technical bulletins by the Technical Delegate and the Chairman of the Stewards; and (ii) for sporting bulletins by the Race Director and the Chairman of the Stewards.

-The following Officials will be nominated for each Event by the Organising Committee:
+The following Officials will be nominated for each Event by the W Series Organising Committee:

 - a Steward to act as the Chairman of the Panel of the Stewards.

-- a Race Director who shall have overriding authority in the following matters and the Clerk of the Course may only give orders in respect of them with express agreement of the Race Director:
+- a Race Director who shall have over riding authority in the following matters and the Clerk of the Course may only give orders in respect of such matters with express agreement of the Race Director:

 - the control of Practice, Qualifying and the Race, adherence to the timetable and, if the Race Director deems it necessary, the formulation of any proposal to the Stewards to modify the timetable in accordance with the Rules.